mahak999/Todo-List_WebApp/README.md

 Use the command: python manage.py runserver
 <br/>
 ### Step-7: Obtain the link and put "/todo" at the end of it and then run it in the browser to run the WebApp

+# Additional Reasources
+I used this [blog](https://medium.com/fbdevclagos/how-to-build-a-todo-app-with-django-17afdc4a8f8c) to understand how to create a Webapp using Django.